MSeidelFed/RandodiStats/README.md

 # RandodiStats
-Random distributions with specific shapes and related statistics
+*R functions to work and test random distributions with specific shapes and related statistics*

 The function plotting_distributions allows plotting the distribution of multiple variables of interest by estimating their shape through the kurtosis and square of skewness parameters.
 These parameters are a dependency of the "fitdistrplus" R package.